 - Hot glue gun and one glue stick cartridge

-- Red acrylic paint (For this project I used some leftover red nail polish I received as a gift.
+- Red acrylic paint (For this project, I actually used some leftover red nail polish I received as a gift.
 I used the polish once on my fingers and toes but decided bright red nails weren't my thing.
 The color was too vibrant to throw out.)

 If you are doing this craft, or any other craft, as a way to use up your existing art supplies, get creative and see what unexpected things you can find around the house to complete your creative projects!

-1. Use the black marker to draw the ladybug's head, wing outline, and polka dots on the flat side of the glass stone.
-Let the ink dry for a few minutes and then go over the black marks dots again with the marker.
+- Use the black marker to draw the ladybug's head, wing outline, and polka dots on the flat side of the glass stone.
+Let the ink dry for a few minutes and then go over the black dots again with the marker.